spencertipping/ni/doc/ni_by_example_2.md

   * `ni ::data[n1p'cart [1,2], [3,4]'] n1p'a_ data'` works, because `a_` is operating on each element of the array.
   * `ni ::data[n1p'cart [1,2], [3,4]'] n1p'a(data)'` and `ni ::data[n1p'cart [1,2], [3,4]'] n1p'a data'` will raise syntax errors, since `a/a()` are not prepared to deal with the more than one line data in the closure.

-##HDFS I/O & Hadoop Streaming
-###How `ni` Interacts with Hadoop Streaming
-When `ni HS...` is called, `ni` packages itself as a `.jar` to the configured Hadoop server, which includes all the instructions for Hadoop to run `ni`.

-When `ni` uploads itself, it will also upload all data that is stored in data closures; if these closures are too large, the Hadoop server will refuse the job.

-###Hadoop Operators
-* `hdfs://<path>`: HDFS `cat`
-  * Equivalent to `hadoop fs -cat <path>`
-* `hdfst://<path>`: HDFS `text`
-  * Equivalent to `hadoop fs -text <path>`
-* `HS[mapper] [combiner] [reducer]`: Hadoop Streaming Job
-  * Any `ni` snippet can be used for the mapper, combiner, and reducer.
-Be careful that all of the data you reference is available to the Hadoop cluster; `w/W` operations referencing a local file are good examples of operations that may work on your machine that may fail on a Hadoop cluster with no access to those files.
-  * `_` -- skip the mapper/reducer/combiner.
-  * `:` -- apply the trivial operation (i.e. redirect STDIN to STDOUT) for the mapper/reducer/combiner
-  * If the reducer step is skipped with `_`, the output may not be sorted, as one might expect from a Hadoop operation.
-Use `:` for the reducer to ensure that output is sorted correctly.
-  * Remember that you will be limited in the size of the `.jar` that can be uploaded to your Hadoop job server; you can upload data closures that are large, but not too large.
-* Using HDFS paths in Hadoop Streaming Jobs:
-  * `ni ... \'hdfst://<path> HS...`
-  * The path must be quoted so that `ni` knows to get the data during the Hadoop job, and not collect the data, package it with itself, and then send the packaged data as a `.jar`.

 ##Intermediate `ni` Philosophy and Style
 ####`ni` is a domain-specific language; its domain is processing single lines and chunks of data that fit in memory